nano-monkey/es6-chat/README.md

 # es6-chat

-This is a very simple application I set up that will grow over time, it's to apply node and ES6 concepts I've learned.
+This is a very simple application based on the example in this post: https://socket.io/get-started/chat/.
+I've set up the socket.io chat app and I'm adding the suggested features in the Homework section at the end of the post.

 ## Install